A guide to product strategy: Frameworks and examples - LogRocket Blog

 What is product strategy?

-A product strategy is a lasting yet dynamic decision-making framework that will guide the business model, teams, individuals, and entire organizational culture toward long-term success.
+A product strategy is a lasting yet dynamic decision-making framework designed to guide the business model, teams, individuals, and entire organizational culture toward long-term success.

 A good product strategy starts with a high-level purpose that rarely, if ever, changes and narrows down to the day-to-day agile execution of self-organizing teams, which will change often.
 A good strategy motivates and provides clarity for teams.